AlexKintis/CppMazeGame/README.md

 <img src="https://github.com/AlexKintis/CppNCursesMazeGame/blob/main/Images/GamePlay.png" width="45%" alt="Chart window">
 </div>

-You can run this game under any OS which has installed `make` and `ncurses library`, if so you can simply run `make` inside of the root of the repository.
+You can run this game under any OS which has installed `cmake` and `ncurses library`.

+## How to run

+1. Clone the repository
+2. Run the following commands into the root of the project:

+    ```bash
+    cmake -S . -B "build"
+    cmake --build "build"
+    ```

+3. Run the game with `./build/potereides`

 ## Bugfixes

 - Changed the initialization of the shared_ptr in the `Engine.cpp` in order that the game can start.